Radiculopathy — or a pinched nerve in the spine — can lead to a variety of uncomfortable symptoms, including pain, weakness, and numbness.

 - coccyx or tail bone

 Each vertebra is cushioned from its neighbor by an intervertebral disc.
-This protects the vertebrae from rubbing on top of each other.
+This prevents the vertebrae from rubbing on top of each other.

-When injuries occur, these intervertebral discs can become damaged and cause compression or irritation of a nearby nerve root.
-Depending on which nerve is compressed, a person can experience pain in a variety of locations throughout the body.
+When injuries occur, these discs can become damaged or inflamed, which can cause compression or irritation of a nearby nerve root.
+Depending on which nerve is compressed, a person can experience pain or other symptoms in regions that correspond to that nerve function.

 - bone spurs